ZeeshanKhalid2k01/octaloop_asssessment/README.md

 mcq_generator.ipynb: This file was previously used for generating MCQs but has been replaced by the free API due to resource constraints.

 # Note:
-Make sure to replace placeholders like `[Gemini](https://gemini.google.com)` with actual links or instructions as needed.
-Also, ensure that the URLs for downloading folders from Google Drive are correct and accessible.
+Make sure to Add 3-folders, which will be downloaded from links, and Add API in .env